MicrosoftDocs/powerquery-docs/powerquery-docs/InstallingSDK.md

 ms.author: miescobar
 ---

-# Installing the Power Query SDK
+# Power Query SDK Overview

 The Power Query SDK is a set of tools designed to help you create Power Query connectors.
 These connectors are often referred to as custom connectors or Power Query extensions.